Incident Workflows

 Conditional triggers can start Incident Workflows whenever an incident is created, or only when specific conditions are met.

-If you select When an incident is created, you are not required to add a condition.
-If you do add a condition, though, the condition will be evaluated when the incident is created.
+- If you select When an incident is created, you are not required to add a condition.
+If you do add a condition, it will be evaluated when the incident is created.

-If you select When conditions are met, the condition is evaluated any time there is a change to the incident.
-This means that workflow could potentially run multiples times.
-For example, if the condition is priority matches P-1
+- If you select When conditions are met, the condition is evaluated any time there is a change to the incident.
+This means that a workflow could potentially run multiple times.
+For example, if the condition is

 - Priority